REQUIRED MATERIALS

 - 1 cutting mat

-This technique of hand-stitching leather with holes makes this tutorial accessible to everyone.
-You can, of course, choose to use a "standard" saddle stitch.
+This "pre-punched hole" hand stitching technique for leather makes this tutorial accessible to everyone.
+You can, of course, choose to do a "standard" saddle stitch.

 1. CUT THE LEATHER PIECES

-- Download the pattern and print it in actual size.
+- Download the pattern and print it to actual size.

-- Cut out the pattern, leaving about 1 cm of margin at the edge of the different pieces.
+- Cut out the pattern, leaving about 1 cm of margin around the edges of the different pieces.

-- Tape (using masking tape to avoid damaging the leather) the pieces to the pieces of leather.
+- Tape the pieces onto the leather (using masking tape to avoid damaging the leather).

-- Drill the holes with a 1.5 mm diameter punch and cut out the different pieces with a cutter or rotary cutter.
+- Punch the holes with a 1.5 mm diameter punch and cut out the different pieces with a utility knife or rotary cutter.

-Work on the edges of the cat's eyes, nose, ears, and the inner rectangle for the zipper.
-Start by sanding the edges of the leather pieces, then apply edge dye.
-Repeat this process 2 to 3 times.
+Finish the edges of the cat's eyes, nose, ears, and the inner rectangle provided for the zipper.
+Start by sanding the edges of the leather pieces, then apply edge paint.
+Repeat the process 2 to 3 times.

 3. GLUE THE LEATHER PIECES

-Glue the small face pieces and the zipper to the places indicated on the pattern.
+Glue the small face pieces and the zipper in the locations indicated on the pattern.

 Sew the cat's face.

-- Cut the thread: generally equivalent to 4 or 5 times the length of the sewing line.
+- Cut the thread: generally 4 or 5 times the length of the seam line.

-- Thread a needle through each end of the thread.
+- Thread a needle onto each end of the thread.

 - Sew by passing each needle through each hole one by one.